-- Lift your arms up and over your head.
+- Keeping your hands clasped, lift your arms up and over your head.

 - Slide your hands down to the back of your neck.

-- Slowly twist the upper part of your body to the right side.
+- Slowly twist the upper part of your body to the right.
 Hold this position for 5 seconds while bringing your elbows as far back as possible.

 - Return to the starting position.

-- Slowly twist the upper part of your body to the left side.
+- Slowly twist the upper part of your body to the left.
 Hold this position for 5 seconds while bringing your elbows as far back as possible.

 - Return to the starting position.

-- Stand comfortably with your feet about 6 inches apart.
+- Stand comfortably with your feet about 6 inches (15 centimeters) apart.

 - Bring your arms over your head, straighten your elbows, and stretch toward your upper back.
-Do not arch your back and do not force the movement if it is difficult.
+Do not arch your back.
+Do not force the movement if it is difficult.
 Try to hold the position for 5 seconds.